aws-samples/aws-iot-sitewise-with-amazon-lookout-for-equipment/README.md

 * Navigate  to the S3 console,
 * Empty and delete these two S3 buckets created in the second CloudFormation for Amazon Lookout for Equipment training and inference.
-* Empty and delete the S3 bucket used for Lambda/Lambda layer code storage.
+* Empty S3 bucket for AWS IoT SiteWise data storage.

 SiteWise Monitor: